infretis/infentory/water_dissociation/lammps/README.md

 Now, change to the `step1_md_run` directory and modify `lammp.input` to run an MD simulation at 300K for around 1 picosecond with a 0.5 fs timestep.
 We want to analyze some of the output, so write output with reasonable frequency, e.g. every 5 steps.

-LAMMPS can be run with the command `lmp -i lammps.input`.
+LAMMPS can be run with the command `lmp -i lammps.input`

 📈 Does the system reach the desired temperature?